 \subsection{Steinhaus and Pascal tetrahedra}

-In this paper, we have studied balanced Steinhaus figures appearing in the cellular automaton, of dimension $1$, that generates the standard Pascal triangle.
-We may also consider similar figures in higher dimension, in the cellular automaton, of dimension $2$, generating the standard Pascal tetrahedron, for instance.
+In this paper, we have studied balanced Steinhaus figures appearing in the cellular automaton of dimension $1$ that generates the standard Pascal triangle.
+We may also consider similar figures in higher dimension, in the cellular automaton of dimension $2$ generating the standard Pascal tetrahedron, for instance.
 Let $n$ be a positive integer and let $S=(a_{i,j})_{i,j\in\Z}$ be a doubly infinite double sequence of terms in $\Zn$.
-The derived sequence $\partial S$ of $S$ is the sequence defined by $\partial S=\left(a_{i,j}+a_{i,j+1}+a_{i+1,j}\right)_{i,j\in\Z}$ and the orbit of $S$ is the sequence of the iterated derived sequences $\mathcal{O}_S=\left(\partial^{k}S\right)_{k\in\N}$.
-This orbit can also be seen as the multiset in $\Zn$, defined by
+The derived sequence $\partial S$ of $S$ is the sequence defined by $\partial S=\left(a_{i,j}+a_{i,j+1}+a_{i+1,j}\right)_{i,j\in\Z}$ and the orbit of $S$ is the sequence of iterated derived sequences $\mathcal{O}_S=\left(\partial^{k}S\right)_{k\in\N}$.
+This orbit can also be seen as the $(\N\times{\Z}^2)$-indexed sequence of elements in $\Zn$, defined by